Mental Health & Addiction Treatment for Military Members

 Individual therapy, or psychotherapy, has long been one of the most highly regarded forms of therapy available for those who are connected to the military.
 For active duty and veterans especially, individual therapy provides them with the time and space needed to sort out issues that are deeply personal in a safe environment.
 By working with a trained therapist, an individual can make leaps in bounds in developing skills that help him or her cope with the issues that he or she has faced or is facing.

 Group therapy requires clients to partake in therapy sessions with one another.
 This is done because, when working together as a community of those in recovery, strength can be built and support can be fostered.
-One or more therapists will lead group therapy sessions and will guide the group through bringing up different topics or asking them to engage in activities with one another.
+One or more therapists will lead group therapy sessions and will guide the group by bringing up different topics or asking them to engage in activities with one another.

 When clients are participating in the Freedom Program, they will not only be participating in several different types of therapy sessions like those above, but they will also benefit from different aspects of the program.
 For example, the Freedom Program takes on a holistic treatment approach, meaning that those who provide care to clients work to help them heal mind, body, and soul.
 All staff members are well-versed in trauma-informed care, too, which allows them to be knowledgeable about the signs and symptoms of PTSD and not unintentionally retraumatize a client.